 The second entity that haunts Union Cemetery is that of a man named Ed Kellog who, for presumed adultery, was killed and set fire to the road where he burned to death.
 Ed frequently appears sporting a crumpled hat and long beard in the passenger seats of cars.
 He says nothing but looks straight ahead, then disappears.

-His red eyes are seen glowing in the cemetery at night, and he has a propensity to chase people through the graveyard.
+His red eyes are seen glowing in the cemetery at night, and he has the propensity to chase people through the graveyard.